mramshaw/aws-lambda-sample/README.md

 	$ terraform apply -var-file="../aws_secrets.tfvars" -var-file="env/staging.tfvars"

-[This may take a minute of two to execute.]
+[This may take a minute or two to execute.]

 e.
 If the apply is successful, you should see the following: